-The Abysses of the Scorching Sun [2017 - ongoing]
+The Abysses of the Scorching Sun

-In her new kinetic light installation ‘The Abysses of the Scorching Sun’ Nicky Assmann refers to the ideas of the earth and the sun as a perpetuum mobile, the passage of time, the finite and the infinite, the global warming and changing climate of our planet, how we humans are part of this earthly existence, and how accidental and ephemeral our existence is when compared to the cosmos.
+In the kinetic light installation ‘The Abysses of the Scorching Sun’ Nicky Assmann refers to the ideas that consider the earth and the sun as ever-turning perpetuum mobiles that will still be rotating long after we are gone.
+It examines the passage of time, the finite and the infinite, global warming and the changing climate of our planet, how we humans are part of this earthly existence, and how accidental and ephemeral our existence is when compared to the cosmos.

 Co-production: Werktank / With support of The Creative Industries Fund NL & The Flemish Government.